What are Bartholin Glands?

 - Painful sex

-Treatment usually involves at home care that include warm baths or warm compresses.
+Treatment usually involves at home care that includes warm baths or warm compresses.
 A procedure may be needed to drain the cyst, especially if an abscess has formed.

 When to see your OB/GYN?